MooersLab/voice-in-plus-contractions/README.md

 Expand English contractions automatically when using Voice In Plus for dictation.
 This supports conversion of informal speach into formal prose.

+## Disclaimer
+This is a programming tool, not an educational tool.

 ## Voice In vs Voice In Plus
 Voice In is a free plugin for Google Chrome that supports dication in the text areas of web pages.
 This is where I draft most of my writing these days before it paste it into a final document.